tchock/jotai-portal/README.md

 linked to each other.
 That's why `portalAtom` uses branded types for the linked atoms.

 Branded types are properties of an object that don't really exist in JS itself, but are helpful in the TypeScript world.
-They are usually used to differentiate two type that are structurally the same (like a user ID and article ID, that both use the type string, but are describing different things).
+They are usually used to differentiate two types that are structurally the same (like a user ID and article ID, that both use the type string, but are describing different things).

 We can also use this technique to make `portalAtom` extract the output type. `jotai-portal` exports